 Step 5.
 Then select "Geometry" sub-tab, and enable "Interactive Zoom" option.
 A small preview window will display on the top left corner of your current video so that you can tune interactive zoom level to zoom in/out the certain part in VLC.

 You're also able to zoom in a part of a video by cropping the section you need.
-No worries, I've got you covered, with a simple, clean yet free application and corresponding operation steps.
-Just install the program and follow the instructions below.
+No worries, I've got you covered, with a simple, clean yet free application - Free HD Video Converter Factory and corresponding operation steps.

 Step 1.
 Run Free HD Video Converter Factory and open "Converter".